ampproject/amphtml/extensions/amp-analytics/analytics-vars.md

 |account | ABC123 | Top level config |
 |clientId | 12332312 | Remote config |

+Additional variables are available the in the [`amp-analytics-resources`]('../amp-analytics-resources/amp-analytics-resources.md') extension.

 The remainder of this doc lists and describes the variables supported in `amp-analytics`.

 | Table of Contents  |